Deep Dhillon

-Deep Dhillon is an Indian former actor in Punjabi cinema and Hindi movies and television series.
-He played the role of Jayadratha in the famous Indian TV serial Mahabharat, appeared as Dasharatha in the TV serial Jai Hanuman, and as Sahasrarjuna in the TV serial Vishnu Puran.
+Deep Dhillon is an Indian actor in Punjabi cinema and Hindi films and television series.
+He played the role of Jayadrath in the Indian TV serial Mahabharat, appeared as Dasharatha in the TV serial Jai Hanuman, and as Sahasrarjuna in the TV serial Vishnu Puran.
 He is known for playing Inspector Sharma in Ghayal, and as the notorious truck driver in Maine Pyaar Kiya.
 He is also known for playing Dadaji in Star Plus’s hit serial Ek Hazaaron Mein Meri Behna Hai.
-He is famous for his baritone voice as well as many villain characters in television and movies.

 Early life and career

 Deep was born in a Jat Sikh family.
 He originally hails from the town of Patti in the Tarn Taran District of Punjab.
 His son Kanwar Dhillon is also a television actor, based in Mumbai.